qpdf/qpdf/manual/cli.rst

 fall outside of 7-bit US-ASCII, qpdf left the burden of supplying properly encoded encryption and decryption passwords to the user.
 Starting in qpdf 8.4.0, qpdf does this automatically in most cases.
-For an in-depth discussion, please see :ref:`ref.unicode-passwords`.
+For an in-depth discussion, please see :ref:`unicode-passwords`.
 Previous versions of this manual described workarounds using the :command:`iconv` command.
 Such workarounds are no longer required or recommended with qpdf 8.4.0.
 However, for backward compatibility, qpdf attempts to detect those workarounds and do the right thing in most cases.

-.. _ref.encryption-options:
+.. _encryption-options:

 Encryption Options
 ------------------